triyuga/firebase-chat-ui/README.md

 * A Firestorm function app
 * An additional, nested data model, using [subcollections](https://firebase.google.com/docs/firestore/data-model#subcollections)
 * Other ideas from [100 Firebase Tips, Tricks, and Screw-ups](https://www.youtube.com/watch?v=iWEgpdVSZyg&ab_channel=Fireship)
+* Move firebase config into environment config files
+* Deploy the app to 2 or more environments: `dev` and `prod`
 * ...

 ## React App